-How a Tattoo is Done
+How a Tattoo is done

-During the actual process, the ink is injected in little pin-points basically with one ink dot per stick.
+During the actual tattooing process, the ink is injected in little pin-points basically with one ink dot per stick.
 In the distant past, sailors would take weeks to complete a design (since they were at sea for months at a time, that was not an issue).
-Now, with the aid of electricity and modern technology, the tattoo needles are sophisticated, and are able to stick the dermis multiple times a second, and needle bundles can do larger areas at one time.
+Now, with the aid of electricity and modern technology, the tattoo needles are sophisticated, and are able to stick the dermis hundreds of times a second, and needle bundles can do larger areas at one time.
 Despite the change in the speed of the process (elaborate designs can be done in a fraction of the time it took years ago) it is still just a stick and a tiny drop of ink.